-Day 16: Drive to Istanbul
+Day 18: Drive to Istanbul

 After breakfast set off to drive back to Istanbul (5 to 6 hours) where we have lunch at a waterside restaurant on the Asian shore, close to Beylerbeyi Palace.
 From here we have fine views of the Bosporus and over to the famous skyline of the old city.
 Check into your hotel then enjoy the rest of the afternoon in one of the world's great cities.
-You can either explore independently, do some souvenir shopping or indulge in the refined art of the Turkish Bath at the 16th century Hurrem Sultan
+You can either explore independently, do some souvenir shopping or indulge in the refined art of the Turkish Bath at the 16th century Hurrem Sultan Hammam, one of the very best and most traditional hammams in the city.
+Indulge in a deep cleanse and relaxing massage, your reward for the action-packed days you've just spent enjoying the best of western and central Turkey!

-Please allow AUD210.00 pp for the traditional Turkish Bath and massage.
+Please allow AUD\$210.00 pp for the traditional Turkish Bath and massage.